jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ### HyperPlonk Proofs: Advanced Cryptographic Verification

-HyperPlonk is a specific ZKP system used in BlackoutSOL for high-efficiency verification of complex statements.
+HyperPlonk is a specific ZKP system used in ZEclipse for high-efficiency verification of complex statements.

 #### Cryptographic Foundation